Bails309/TechHub/docs/proxy-trust.md

 Implementation notes

-- TechHub provides helper utilities (to be added) that parse `X-Forwarded-For`, normalize IPs, and check whether the immediate remote IP is in the `TRUSTED_PROXIES` list.
+- TechHub parses `X-Forwarded-For` right-to-left and will skip any IPs that fall into trusted proxy CIDRs listed in `TRUSTED_PROXIES`.
+The first remaining public IP (IPv4 or IPv6) is treated as the client IP.
+If `TRUST_PROXY` is not set or the immediate remote IP is not in `TRUSTED_PROXIES`, proxy headers are ignored.

+- The implementation normalizes addresses using `ipaddr.js` and performs CIDR matching for `TRUSTED_PROXIES`.

-- Rate limiting and audit logs should always be based on server-validated client IPs.
-Avoid allowing unauthenticated clients to bypass rate limits by spoofing headers.
+- Rate limiting and audit logs are based on server-validated client IPs; do not rely on raw header values without a trusted proxy configuration.

 Example (env):